rpy2/rpy2/doc/source/overview.rst

 Test an installation
 ^^^^^^^^^^^^^^^^^^^^

-An installation can be tested as follows:
+At any time, an installation can be tested as follows:

 .. code-block:: python